Skip to main content

 For the "Controller & Scanner" mode, you need to deploy the NeuVector controller and scanner in the network.
 To scan the local image (the image on the Jenkins machine), the "Controller & Scanner" needs to be installed on the same node where the image exists.

 For the standalone scanner mode, the Docker run-time must be installed on the same host with Jenkins.
-Also, add the jenkins user to the docker group.
+Also, add the Jenkins user to the docker group.

 sudo usermod -aG docker jenkins